 Thanks to Marcel Desautels’ generous donation and vision for management education, our Faculty established the MDIIM in 2008.

+Integrated management constructively faces the tensions of different perspectives on value to implement strategies that transcend rather than accept trade-offs.
 The MDIIM’s mandate is to develop an integrated approach to management for the Faculty—one that breaks down disciplinary barriers, embraces multiple perspectives, and encourages holistic, context-sensitive thinking about organizations.

 The MDIIM develops and fosters an integrated approach to management education by: